 |US 230 facing westbound towards the New Holland Pike interchange outside of Lancaster.
 (Pennsylvania Department of Highways)|

-The 1960s marked not only the final years of the designation, but also one last change in the route.
-In 1961, the western terminus was moved from the banks of the Susquehanna River to the intersection of Maclay Street and Cameron Street in Harrisburg near the Farm Show Complex.
-Finally in 1967, the US 230 shields were removed and PA 230 shields put in their place.
+The 1960s marked not only the final years of the designation, but also one last changes in the route.
+In 1961, the western terminus was moved from Front Street on the banks of the Susquehanna River to the intersection of Maclay Street and Cameron Street in Harrisburg near the Pennsylvania Farm Show Complex.

 |Counties:||Dauphin and Lancaster|